EC-Release/sdk/userguide.md

 ### Connectivity between Discrete Networks:

 You can easily connect to an internal database while you are connected to the VPN on your device.
-However, if you try to access a database either from an AWS VPC or Azure environment, you face difficulty as there is no direct connectivity between the two discrete networks.
+However, if you try to access a database either from an AWS VPC or Azure environment, you will face difficulty as there is no direct connectivity between the two discrete networks.
 So, what are the options available to overcome the problem?

 #### Through Firewall: